Dong Ho Painting: The Cultural Beauty of Folk Art

 artist draws dong ho painting

-An artist draws Dong Ho Painting. @levanchu
+An artist draws the Dong Ho Painting. @levanchu

-Materials for making Dong Ho paintings
+Materials for making Dong Ho Paintings

 However, it can be divided into two basic steps of painting: the stage of creating patterns or carving patterns on wooden boards and the stage of drawing or painting pictures.